matthewsmkim1/LiNK/link/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+assets are included in pubspec.yaml

+Progress from Last week - made UI widgets that can be used later
+  - image container that fits the image
+  - a gallery
+  - a contact list

+run in android studio / vscode or from the terminal $ flutter run